-In 2011, the UK Border Agency collaborated with 2 mass deportation charter flights to the DRC – 16th February and 28th April.
+In 2011, the UK Border Agency took part in two mass deportation charter flights to the DRC – 16th February and 28th April.

 On February 16th*, other states putting deportees on the flight were Holland, Belgium, Finland, Ireland and Switzerland.
 The budget was €329000.
 (Source: Frontex)